Specmatic Insights

 Integrating with CI/CD Pipelines

-- As explained in above steps, ensure Specmatic is present in your provider & consumer CI pipelines, helping ‘test’, in case of provider, and ‘virtualize’ in case of consumer.
+- As explained in above steps, ensure Specmatic is present in your CI pipelines, helping ‘test’ and ‘virtualize’.

-- Then, add the ‘Specmatic Insights GitHub Build Reporter’ to both your consumer and provider CI workflow, after specmatic has run.
+- Then, add the ‘Specmatic Insights GitHub Build Reporter’ to your CI pipelines after specmatic has run on all of the following: 2.1 client 2.2 BFF service 2.3 and Order API CI workflow

 - name: Run Specmatic Insights Github Build Reporter